DonThompson/sc2api-gettingstarted/README.md

 * Note:  A post-build step exists to automatically copy your bot to the LadderManager bot directory

 ### 2 ways to run your bot
 1. Run the application from Visual Studio, which will execute the Launcher project.
-This starts starcraft, loads your bot, and starts a 1v1 game against the built in Blizzard computer opponents.
+This starts starcraft, loads your bot, and starts a 1v1 game against the built in Blizzard computer opponent.
   * NOTE:  The code is hardcoded to a map path at c:\sc2api\.
 If you chose a different starting path, you will need to change this manually.
-2. Run LadderManager.exe, you should see * MyBot.dll as a detected bot and will be put into the rotation against other bots.
+2. Run LadderServer\LadderManager.exe, you should see * MyBot.dll as a detected bot and will be put into the rotation against other bots.